FIWARE/tutorials.Historic-Context-NIFI/README.md

 ```

 Where `<command>` will vary depending upon the databases we wish to activate.
 This command will also import seed data
-from the previous tutorials and provision the dummy IoT sensors on startup.
+from the previous tutorials and provision the dummy IoT sensors on the startup.

 > :information_source: **Note:** If you want to clean up and start over again you can do so with the following command:
 >